 A. Gabriel Esteban, PhD, is the 12th president of DePaul University.
 He assumed the presidency on July 1, 2017, as the first lay leader in DePaul’s history.

-Dr. Esteban oversees a $565 million budget, more than 22,000 students on two major Chicago campuses, and more than 2,400 full-time faculty and staff and 1,150 part-time faculty and staff.
+Dr. Esteban oversees a $565 million budget, more than 22,000 students on two major Chicago campuses, and more than 2,300 full-time faculty and staff and approximately 1,150 part-time faculty and staff.

 Under his leadership DePaul developed its current strategic plan, “Grounded in Mission: The Plan for DePaul 2024.”
 It calls for deepening the university’s commitment to its Catholic, Vincentian, and urban mission; ensuring an inclusive campus environment; preparing all students for global citizenship and success; expanding access to high-quality, affordable academic programs; elevating academic excellence and embracing a culture of creativity and discovery; and employing bold approaches to ensure DePaul’s continued fiscal strength for future generations.